 No.

-So by the way, back to that snake, which lucky you haven't spotted yet.
+So, by the way, back to that snake, which lucky you haven't spotted yet.

-I like snakes, you know, but I've seen it.
+I like snakes, you know?

 I have this artist.